brianadams2337/acme-shop-flo/.changeset/strange-moles-hunt.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[ShopSwitcher] Update the design of the ShopSwitcher component to use a Flyout instead of a Dropdown
+[ShopSwitcher] Updated the design and accessibility of the ShopSwitcher component to use a Flyout instead of a Dropdown